What You Need to Start Making Pottery at Home – My Guide for New Potters

 Proper storage of pottery clay is crucial to maintaining its workability and quality.
 Clay should be kept in a cool, dry place.
 To prevent moist clay from drying out, it’s best to wrap moist clay in Plastic Bags or store it in a Plastic Storage Container with a Lid.

 For detailed information on the best practices for clay storage, including tips on how to keep different types of clay in optimal condition, you should read the article “How to Store Pottery Clay.”
-This comprehensive guide offers in-depth insights and techniques for preserving the quality of your clay over time and some ways you can store unfinished clay projects.
+This comprehensive guide offers in-depth insights and techniques for preserving the quality of your clay over time, along with ways to store unfinished clay projects.

 Conclusion

 I’ve learned that you don’t need to get everything right away.
 It’s best to start with the basics and grow as you go.
-Here is the link to my advanced studio setup that will be helpful as you build your studio: Home Pottery Studio Set Up Guide.
+Here is the link to my advanced studio setup guide, which will help you build your studio: Home Pottery Studio Set Up Guide.

 My journey began with learning fundamental techniques and understanding the properties of clay, gradually advancing to more complex forms and designs.
 This step-by-step approach not only built my skills but also deepened my appreciation for the art.